affiqrahman001-design/affiqrahman001-design/README.md

 ## About Me

-I'm a web developer focused on building simple, useful, and reliable digital systems for businesses.
+I'm a web developer focused on building practical websites, backend systems, and mini digital tools for businesses.

-My work combines custom frontend structure, Laravel backend development, database workflows, contact forms, admin systems, and practical automation.
-I enjoy turning business problems into clean web solutions that are easy to use and easy to maintain.
+My work includes custom frontend development, Laravel backend systems, database workflows, API structure, contact forms, admin dashboards, QR-based customer flows, and business-focused web solutions.

-I am currently building my portfolio around real-world business systems, especially websites and mini web applications for SMEs.
+I have worked with traditional web stacks like HTML, CSS, JavaScript, PHP, Laravel, and MySQL, while also building and exploring modern frontend tools such as React, Next.js, TypeScript, and Tailwind CSS.

+I enjoy turning real business problems into clean digital systems that are simple to use, easy to maintain, and built with trust and clarity.

 ---